hashicorp/packer-plugin-vsphere/README.md

 #### Manual Installation

 You can download [pre-built binary releases][releases-vsphere-plugin] of the plugin on GitHub.
-Once you have downloaded the latest release archive for your target operating system and architecture, uncompress to retrieve the plugin binary file for your platform.
+Once you have downloaded the latest release archive for your target operating system and architecture, extract the release archive to retrieve the plugin binary file for your platform.

 To install the downloaded plugin, please follow the Packer documentation on [installing a plugin][docs-packer-plugin-install].